donnywarren/js-functions-lesson/README.md

 #### Exiting a function

-We can also use `return;` by itself as a way to constt the function and prevent any code conster it from running.
+We can also use `return;` by itself as a way to stop the function and prevent any code after it from running.

 Take a look at this example: